shawn1m/overture/README.md

 Tips:

 + BindAddress: No IP means listen both IPv4 and IPv6, overture will listen both TCP and UDP ports.
-+ DNS: You can use multiple dns upstream in this list.
++ DNS: You can use multiple dns upstream in this array.
     + Name: Just for log.
     + Protocol: "tcp" or "udp".
-    + EDNSClientSubnet: Improve DNS accuracy.
+    + EDNSClientSubnet: Improve dns accuracy.
 [RFC7871](https://tools.ietf.org/html/rfc7871)
         + Policy:
             + auto: If client IP is not in the reserved ip network, use client IP.
 Otherwise, use external IP.
             + disable: Disable this feature.
         + ExternalIP: If this field is empty, edns client subnet will be disabled when use it.
-+ RedirectIPv6Record: Redirect IPv6 DNS query to alternative dns.
++ RedirectIPv6Record: Redirect IPv6 dns query to alternative dns.
 + File: For windows user, if you want to use absolute path, please try like this: "C:\\\xx\\\xx.txt".
 + DomainBase64Decode: If this file is base64 decoded, use "true".
 + MinimumTTL: Set the minimum TTL value (second) in order to improve cache sufficiency, use 0 to disable.